 Legacy Complaints will be dealt with under this section of the Rules effective as at 30 June 2019.
-All other complaints will be dealt with under the other sections of the Rules that apply as at the date the complaint was lodged.
+All other complaints will be dealt with under the other sections of the Rules that apply.

 What is a legacy complaint?

 A legacy complaint is a complaint about conduct of a Financial Firm that occurred on or after 1 January 2008, which would fall outside the time limits that would normally apply to complaints submitted to AFCA.
 The definition is set out in rule F.2.2.